turbulentspark/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
-Creqting a new branh is quick AND simple.
+Creqting a new branh is quick AND simple. add one line test.